LispCookbook/cl-cookbook/strings.md

 ## Reversing a String by Word or Character

-Reversing a string by character is easy using the built-in REVERSE function (or its destructive counterpart NREVERSE).
+Reversing a string by character is easy using the built-in `reverse` function (or its destructive counterpart `nreverse`).

 ~~~lisp
 *(defparameter *my-string* (string "DSL"))